 Hiking to Ti Top Halong Bay

-The second activity on our full itinerary was a hike to the top of a karst.
-Ti Top, a karst which features a man-made beach has 425 steps (we counted!) to the top, offering sensational views of Halong Bay.
+The second activity was a hike to the top of a karst.
+Ti Top, a karst which features a man-made beach, has 425 steps to the top and offers sensational views of Halong Bay.
 In the humidity, we were dripping with sweat, but every step was worth it for the incredible scenery.

 We looked down on the hundreds of little islands, like green paint droplets dripped on a mat of swirling blue.
 As the sun was beginning to set, the slanted light made the scene all the more magical.